openvinotoolkit/openvino/src/bindings/python/docs/code_examples.md

 ```
 This is a shorthand way of adding new submodules which can later be used to extend the package.
 The mysterious `m` is actaully the main OpenVINO™ module called `pyopenvino` -- it is registered with `PYBIND11_MODULE(pyopenvino, m)` at the top of the "registering-point" file.
 Later imports from it are done by calling upon the `openvino._pyopenvino` package.

 Keep in mind that in most real-life scenarios, modules and classes are registered in different files.
 The general idea is to create a helper function that will hold all of the registered modules, classes, and functions.
 This function needs to be exposed within a separate header file and included in "registering-point".
 The project's common guideline suggests to use names in the following convention: `regmodule_[domain]_[name_of_the_module]` or `regclass_[domain]_[name_of_the_class]`.
 Where optional `[domain]` generally points to parts of the API such as graph or frontend, or stay empty in the case of core runtime.
-Examples can be found in the "registering-point" file, `openvino/src/bindings/python/src/pyopenvino/pyopenvino.cpp`.
+Examples can be found in the "registering-point" file [`pyopenvino.cpp`](../src/pyopenvino/pyopenvino.cpp).

 *Note: Submodules can be "chained" as well.
 Refer to the official documentation for more details: https://pybind11.readthedocs.io/en/stable/reference.html#_CPPv4N7module_13def_submoduleEPKcPKc*